gramjos/GetGitHubRepoNames/README.md

 	-F"/|\""
 ```

-	The argument is in double quotes.
+<p>The argument is in double quotes.
 The expression matches either a forward
-		slash or a double quote (escaped character required).
+		slash or a double quote (escaped character required). </p>

 Understanding field separator
   given the awk command